Lloyd Bridges: Personal life

-Bridges met his wife, Dorothy Bridges (1915-2009), (née Simpson), in his fraternity; they married in 1938 in New York City.
+Bridges met his wife, Dorothy Bridges (1915–2009), (née Simpson), in his fraternity; they married in 1938 in New York City.
 They had four children: actors Beau Bridges (born in 1941) and Jeff Bridges (born in 1949); a daughter, Lucinda Louise Bridges (born in October 1953); and another son, Garrett Myles Bridges, who died of Sudden Infant Death Syndrome on August 3, 1948.
 Actor Jordan Bridges is Beau's son and Lloyd's grandson.
 Dorothy and Lloyd exchanged vows again for their 50th wedding anniversary.

 Death

 On March 10, 1998, Bridges died of natural causes at the age of 85.

 Tributes

 An episode ("The Burning") in the final Seinfeld season (1998) was dedicated to the memory of Lloyd Bridges.
 He had played the character of Izzy Mandelbaum in the episodes "The English Patient" in 1997 and "The Blood" later the same year.

-Bridges' last film, Jane Austen's Mafia!, which came out the year of his death, bears a dedication to him.
+Bridges's penultimate film, Jane Austen's Mafia!, which came out the year of his death, bears a dedication to him.

 In 2011, Bridges was posthumously named as one of six recipients that year of the Lone Sailor Award, which honors former Coast Guard servicemen who forged successful careers as civilians.
 His sons Jeff and Beau also received the same award that year.

+The Terranea Resort restaurant Nelson’s in Rancho Palos Verdes, California, is named after the character Lloyd Bridges played in Sea Hunt, Mike Nelson, which was filmed in the waters by the cliffs of Terranea.